Climate Leadership Plan

 Carbon levy and rebates

-The carbon levy is the key tool that will pay for the transition to a more diversified economy.
-All of the revenue generated from the levy will be reinvested in the economy to fund:
+All of the revenue generated from the levy will be reinvested in the economy to pay for:

 - efforts to reduce greenhouse gas emissions